 Offer to Help Out

 Just because someone takes care of a meal or an activity every year doesn’t make it a required tradition.
 The reason they might do it every year is they may feel no one else is going to take care of it.
 Offer to help out and do the activity yourself.
 If dishes need to be cleaned up, then do the dishes.
 If a side item needs some prep work than offer to do that prep work.
 Don’t sit around ignoring your loved ones who are slaving away in the kitchen.
 This will lead to nothing but resentment.
 Even if they say that they got it under control at least you made an effort to try and help.

 Prepare for Delays

 Traveling during the holidays is one of my least favorite things.
 The highways are clogged up and the airports are packed.
 Throw in some weather and it is a recipe for a delay every time.
 Make sure you leave early and book your flights earlier than expected.
 That way if you do get delayed you won’t be late to your holiday gatherings.
 And don’t forget to pack extra snacks and activities for the kids in the event you get delayed.

 Get Involved with Your Kids

 Every day another family worries that they won’t be able to celebrate a holiday.
 Someone loses a job or a loved one and the potential to not being able to provide looms over their head.
 Charities and churches do a wonderful job of stepping up and making sure these families are provided for with food and gifts for the kids.
 But all these services need a crucial component.
 You.
 And while volunteering don’t forget to involve your kids.
 Teach them early the real reason we celebrate these holidays and that the world doesn’t revolve around them.
 Make sure they understand and are thankful for all they have.
 Once they have that perspective, they will have a much higher respect for you.

-Have any additional tips leave us a comment on our Facebook page.
+Have any additional holiday tips leave us a comment on our Facebook page.